GDGHubli/devfest-profile-picture-maker/CONTRIBUTING.md

 - Raise an issue if you notice a bug / something to be missing / not working as expected

+- If you want to discuss something related to an issue, start a conversation in the issue itself or if it is not specific to the issue, start a thread in our [Discord server](https://discord.gg/a9FgEEuz5r)

 ## Setup

 1. Clone the repo